-Pursuant to the Termination Agreement, and subject to the Contingency, the Company agreed to surrender the property and pay a total termination fee of approximately \$1,420, consisting of (i) a cash payment in the amount of approximately \$798 and (ii) a post of a security deposit in the form of a letter of credit in the amount of approximately \$622.
+Pursuant to the Termination Agreement, and subject to the Contingency, the Company agreed to surrender the property and pay a total termination fee of approximately \$1,420 consisting of (i) a cash payment in the amount of approximately \$798 and (ii) a release of a security deposit from the Company's existing letter of credit in the amount of approximately \$622.
+On October 1, 2024, the Company wrote off the \$7,864 net ROU asset, the \$12,714 lease liability, and the \$9,454 of leasehold improvements associated with the lease at One Research Way in Princeton, New Jersey.
+This, along with associated broker fees, will result in a net loss on the lease termination of \$6,768 in the condensed consolidated statements of operations for the year ended December 31, 2024.